material-theme/vsc-material-theme/README.md

 # Activate the theme

-**You can activate the theme through the custom `Material Theme` item under the `Tools` menu.
-Just click `Material Theme Config` and a popup will let you to set and customize this theme.
-Anyaway you can manually activate this theme by following this steps:**
+You can activate the theme through the configurator popup that allow the activation and the customization through the context menu (right click in your editor and select `Material Theme`) and the `Tools > Material Theme` menu.

-1. Open you preferences **(Preferences > Setting - User)** and add this lines:
+Anyaway you can manually activate this theme by these lines in your setting:

 ```json
 "theme": "Material-Theme.sublime-theme",